 Add the shanks to the hot Dutch oven and sear them nice and good on all sides, until a nice dark brown crust forms, about 3-4 minutes per side.
 Resist the urge to move them around.
 Just let them sit there and form that crust.

 Once the shanks are good and browned, add the onion and parsley, plus the water mixed with the savory, mustard, coriander as well as the rest of the spice mixture that didn’t get used to coat the pork shanks earlier.

-Bring that to a boil then transfer to the oven and braise for about 3 to 3½ hours, until the meat is super tender and falls off the bones.
+Bring that to a boil then cover, transfer to the oven and braise for about 3 to 3½ hours, until the meat is super tender and falls off the bones.